 “Hey, that’s pretty smart.”

-The little girl beams and rocks up on her toes with pleasure: finally someone gets that she gets it.
+The little girl beams and rocks up on her toes with pleasure: finally someone gets what she gets.

 3. Still later in the day, I go to another interview.
-My taxi driver is suspicious of the neighborhood and the house before which we now sit.
-The latter is immense with a vast stone foundation and 3 stories of badly painted wood, the architecture originally stolid but grand.
+My taxi driver is suspicious of the neighborhood and the house before us.
+It is immense with a vast stone foundation and 3 stories of badly painted wood, the architecture originally stolid but grand.
 A hundred years of neglect has put paid to the grandeur.
 The place now has an embarrassed air of a gentleman who catches you catching him in diminished circumstances.
-This place has "urban decay" written all over it.
+This place has “urban decay” written all over it.

 The cabbie says, “I’m going to wait here till they open the door.
 Come back if you want.
 Run if you have to.”

 I climb the stairs.
 The big door opens as if the Munsters have been expecting me.
 Standing there was a woman dressed entirely, head to toe, in white.
 On her head is a kind of turban and in the middle of the turban was a badge of some kind.
 I do not run down the stairs, but for a moment I wrestle with the idea that this might be a tremendously good idea.

 “Come in,” she says without smiling.
 As the door closes, I hear the taxi pull away.

 I take these data points as proof that America is the greatest country on the face of the earth.